cvmfs-contrib/github-action-cvmfs/README.md

 ## Limitations

-This GitHub Action is only expected to work in workflows that [run on](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idruns-on) ubuntu and macOS targets (and even then likely only `ubuntu-latest`).
-This exludes the `windows` targets.
+This GitHub Action is only expected to work in workflows that [run on](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idruns-on) ubuntu.
+This exludes the `macos` and `windows` targets.

 ## Use With Docker